vleue/bevy_workshop/bevy-workshop/src/intro/index.md

 # Introduction to Bevy

 We'll start our game with a splash screen.
-For that, we will:
+To achieve this, we will:
 * Create a new Bevy application
 * Add the default plugins
-* Create a first system to spawn entities with components
+* Build a system to spawn entities with components
-* Use states to reduce boilerplate
+* Use states to reduce boilerplate code
-* Refactor our code with plugins
+* Refactor our code using plugins